ECSUSWEClub/ClubManagementSystem/README.md

 - Notifications Page: A unified place for club members to view all notifications (events, new posts, achievements).

 ## Enhancements:
-- Mobile-Friendly Pages: Ensure that all pages are responsive for mobile users.
+- Mobile-Friendly Pages: Ensure that all pages are responsive for mobile users. (+33 pages)
 - Notifications
 - Search Functionality: Add search functionality across platform for quick acess to events, feedcback, members, and documents